albonico/Mordvin/README.md

 Rules involving sequences of letters are applied first.
 This implies that the transformation rule for the individual letter (e.g. "т" -> "t") only applies in case the letter isn't combined with any of the letters specified in the multiple transformations (e.g. "та","тя","те,"тэ,"ты,"ти,"ту,"тю,"то,"тё"): usually the only remaining case is the final position in a word.

+When one of the accented consonants (e.g. "ť") is preceeded by the same consonant without an accent in the final latin text, this one takes an accent as well ("tť"->"ťť").

-Some additional rules are applied in Erzya, which depend on the position of the letter inside a word (first/last letter or first/last syllable).
+Some additional rules are applied in Moksha, which depend on the position of the letter inside a word (first/last letter or first/last syllable).
 Here as well rules for groups are applied first.

 - The group "те" always maps to "ťǝ" unless in the first syllable where it maps to "ťe";